roger-telecom/Embedded-systems/README.md

-# VHDL-Projects-
+# FPGA and 8051-Projects-
-My projects with VHDL
+My projects with VHDL and 8051